NVIDIA/nvidia-query-resource-opengl/README.md

 ------------

-* A Windows, Linux, Solaris, or FreeBSD system with an NVIDIA GPU, running a version of the NVIDIA OpenGL driver supporting the GL\_NVX\_query\_resource extension.
-Support for this extension was introduced with the 355.xx driver release. **Note that this extension is still under development and subject to change, so applications developed against it, including this query resource tool, may need to be updated for compatibility with future driver versions.**
+* A Windows, Linux, Solaris, or FreeBSD system with an NVIDIA GPU, running a version of the NVIDIA OpenGL driver supporting the GL\_NV\_query\_resource extension.
+Support for this extension was introduced with the 387.xx driver release. **Note: this tool operates on the released NV extension and replaces an earlier tool that operated on the experimental NVX version of the extension.***
 * CMake 2.6 or later, and a suitable build system (e.g. Windows SDK and/or Microsoft Visual Studio on Windows; make and cc/gcc on Unix-like systems) that is supported by the CMake generators on the target platform.
 (Not needed